This policy was reviewed by ATV staff in August 2019.

 Where a placement has been made with parental consent and notice is received that such consent has been withdrawn, good practice suggests that an Adoption Review should be convened within a maximum of 3 working days.
 In addition urgent legal advice should be sought as to the need to apply for a Placement Order.

-Where there are concerns that the placement is at risk of breaking down, an urgent Adoption Review should be convened which should consider and identify the difficulties and consider whether any support can be provided to address the situation.
+Where there are concerns that the placement is having difficulties, an urgent Adoption Review should be convened which should consider and identify the difficulties and consider whether any support can be provided to address the situation.
 Unless there are exceptional circumstances, for example child protection concerns and/or significant risk, no decision to move a child from a placement shall take place without a formal Adoption Review having taken place.
 In such circumstances, legal advice should be sought as soon as possible and prior to any action being taken.

 Where an adoptive placement has not been identified, Adoption Reviews must be held: